JoonatanNguyen/infrastructure-as-code-intro/README.md

 ### A cluster of Web server
-In this senario, we'll bring up a cluster of Web server via Autoscaling.
+In this scenario, we'll bring up a cluster of Web server via Autoscaling.
 A Load balancer is also created to handle and distribute the requests to different Web servers.
-In addition to the resources as in the `A single Web server` senario, we'll also bring up the following ones:
+In addition to the resources as in the `A single Web server` scenario, we'll also bring up the following ones:
 * Launch configuration
 * Auto scaling group
 * Application load balancer
 * Cloudwatch metric alarms
 * Scaling policies

-In order to run this senario, create a file named `terraform.tfvars` in the project root and put this into it:
+In order to run this scenario, create a file named `terraform.tfvars` in the project root and put this into it:
 ```
 ec2_enable_cluster = true
 ```